 Participation by governmental representatives in the work of the American Concrete Institute and in the development of Institute standards does not constitute governmental endorsement of ACI or the standards that it develops.

-Order information: ACI documents are available in print, by download, through electronic subscription, or reprint, and may be obtained by contacting ACI.
+Order information: ACI documents are available in print, by download, on CD-ROM, through electronic subscription, or reprint and may be obtained by contacting ACI.